 Some causes are relatively easy to define.
 For one thing, daughters can easily criticize their mother's parenting style.
 This often starts during puberty, when the potential for conflict increases anyway.

-There are diverse parenting styles related to values and attachment patterns.
-Personal character also affects the mood and behaviors in the family.
+There are various parenting styles that are related to values and attachment patterns.
+Personal character also affects the mood and behavior in the family.
 Mothers and daughters can be shy or aggressive, in need of harmony or manipulative.
-Often the mother passes on her beliefs to the daughter.
-This happens unconsciously - even when the daughter wants to be completely different from her mother.
+The mother often gives her Beliefs to the daughter.
+This happens unconsciously - even if the daughter wants to be completely different from her mother.

 A disturbed mother-daughter relationship can also result from problematic or traumatic experiences.
 A traumatized mother transfers her fears to the daughter, but the daughter does not understand the exaggerated concern.